-ArcGIS Urban in CityEngine allows you to do the following:
+Using ArcGIS Urban in ArcGIS CityEngine allows you to do the following:

-- Import ArcGIS Urban plans or projects (parcels, zoning and overlays layers and the scenarios)
+- Import ArcGIS Urban plans or projects (parcels, zoning and overlays layers, and scenarios).

-- Publish CityEngine models as scene layers to ArcGIS Online and attach them to a scenario of an ArcGIS Urban plan or project
+- Publish CityEngine models as scene layers to ArcGIS Online and attach them to a scenario in an ArcGIS Urban project.

 - Set the active portal.